Use the following tips to optimize when creating your watch face. Also, please refer to Watch Face Format requirements of Google Play.

 - Group components with the same purpose.
 For example, if you want to attach a shadow image to an hour hand, you can group the hour hand image and the shadow image and rotate the group together.

-- Use as few complications as possible.
+- Make sure fewer than 8 complications are visible in both ambient and normal modes.
 When complications receive data, the system is kept busy updating what is displayed on the watch face.

 - Do not use unnecessarily high-resolution images.